chialin-it/runtimePolymorphism_Java/README.md

 # runtimePolymorphism_Java
-This is a school assignment that focuses on my understanding of Polymorphism in Java programming.
+This is a UOW school assignment that focuses on my understanding of Polymorphism in Java programming.

 Visit https://www.geeksforgeeks.org/dynamic-method-dispatch-runtime-polymorphism-java/ to understand polymorphism.